garylau1/Data-Analysis-in-Fraud-Detection-/README.md

 * **Best Model:** Random Forest Classifier
 * **Test Accuracy:** **97%**
 * **Key Metric:** High F1-Score indicating a strong balance between Precision and Recall, crucial for minimizing false positives in fraud detection.
+* **Correlation between features and the fraud:** TransactionTime (-0.49) and TransactionType (0.45) show the strongest correlations, indicating that when a transaction occurs and its method (e.g., withdrawals) are the top indicators of fraud.

 ## 📂 Repository Structure